Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 Other drought-tolerant shrubs you might want to look into include:

-Even though these plants withstand drought conditions, you will need to sufficiently water them in the first year.
+Even though these drought resistant perennials and plants can withstand drought conditions, you will need to sufficiently water them in the first year.
 That way, they establish a strong root system.

 So, if more traveling is in your future, now is a perfect time to establish a garden that will do well without coddling.